squat/kilo/docs/api.md

 ## PeerEndpoint

-PeerEndpoint represents a WireGuard enpoint, which is a ip:port tuple.
+PeerEndpoint represents a WireGuard endpoint, which is an IP:port tuple.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |